 Lastly, thermoelectric generators might be employed to convert the waste heat to electric.

 Concentrated sunlight is not the sole purview of industry.
 It can also be employed at the home user level, I believe.
-Heating oil, then pumping it to the point of use---water heating, refrigeration, home heating, thermoelectric generators---doesn't seem out of the realm of possibility for the do-it-yourself crowd.
+Heating oil, then pumping it to the point of use—water heating, refrigeration, home heating, thermoelectric generators—doesn’t seem out of the realm of possibility for the a-do-it-ourselves-guide crowd.
 Adding a rocket stove, fed with bio briquettes, to a solar hot oil system as a backup source of heat should also be possible.

 We do have alternatives to fossil fuel, despite what energy companies say, and this is one of them.